Mixing & Applying Farmhouse Finishes

 For larger quantities use a paint paddle on an electric drill and a container larger than the amount of paint you are mixing (for example use a 2 1/2 gallon bucket when mixing a gallon of paint).Farmhouse Finishes mixes best with a mixer, rather than by hand.

-For small amounts use a kitchen mixer and a small round container.
+For small amounts mix by hand or use a kitchen mixer and a small round container.

 It’s best to use room temperature water.